SmartPOSSamples/PrintPDFTestDemo/README.md

 # Overview
-this is a demo for how to print PDF format files.
+This is a demo for how to print PDF format files.